 How does payment work and what do you accept?

 Payment by credit card is due in full after services are rendered at the end of the appointment.
-I will bring my Square contactless reader which accepts all major credit cards (Visa, Mastercard, Discover, American Express) and contactless Pay.
+I will bring my Square contactless reader which accepts all major credit cards (Visa, Mastercard, Discover, American Express).

 The following payment methods are not accepted: Venmo, Zelle, cash, check (except for pre-existing clients), CareCredit, and payment plans.